btrem/create-mailto/README.md

 `<img src="foo.jpg" alt="email me" data-email="username@example.com">` | `<a href="username@example.com"><img src="foo.jpg" alt="email me" data-email="username@example.com"></a>`

 ## automatically excluded elements
 create-mailto will not change any part of a document's `<head>` element.
 There are also restrictions on interactive and form elements.
 For example, it will not add `<a>` markup inside a `<label>` element, since clicking a `<label>` element changes focus to the associated form input.
-It should not have additional effects, e.g., opening a compose email window, because that would likely be unexpected behavior.
-Finally, it will ignore void elements like `<col>` and `<br>`.
+It should not have additional effects, e.g., opening a compose email window, because such behavior would likely be unexpected.
+In addition, create-mailto will ignore void elements like `<col>` and `<br>`.
 The list below is not exhaustive:

 plain html           | html with create-mailto.js (no markup changes)
 -------------------- | ----------------------------------------------